Biblical Theology

 Listen to this article

-In Numbers 14, God pronounced judgment on the rebellious generation.
-He declared that none of the adults who had doubted Him would enter the Promised Land.
-Instead, they would wander in the wilderness for forty years until that entire generation had passed away, and their children would inherit the land.
-This was a consequence of their lack of faith and their refusal to trust in God’s power.
+Because of this lack of faith, God pronounced judgment in Numbers 14.
+He declared that none of the adults who had doubted would enter the Promised Land; instead they would wander in the wilderness for forty years until that entire generation had passed away, and their children would inherit the land.
+Moses notes that the Lord’s anger was also directed at him personally because of the people’s rebellion, resulting in his own exclusion from crossing the Jordan.

 Share this: